a-langer/nexus-sso/README.md

 List of features this patch adds:

 * **SAML/SSO** - authentication via Single Sign-On (SSO) using a SAML identity provider such as [Keycloak][12], [Okta][13], [ADFS][14] and others.
 Nexus uses access system based on [Apache Shiro][6], this patch extends it with a [Pac4j][8] and [buji-pac4j][7] libraries, which can be configured with [shiro.ini](./nexus-pac4j-plugin/src/main/config/shiro.ini) (see [SAML.md](./docs/SAML.md) and documentation of Apache Shiro and Pac4j for more detail informations).
 SSO users are created as internal Nexus accounts the first time they sign-in and are updated every next time.
 Example of usage SSO:
-  * Enable "**SSO Pac4j Realm**" in the server administration panel.
+  * Enable "**SSO Pac4j Realm**" in the server administration panel and sign out.
-  * Go to menu "Sign in", press to button "Sign in with SSO".
+  * Reload page, go to menu "Sign in", press to button "Sign in with SSO".
   * You will be redirected to the login page of identity provider.
   * Type you credentials (login, password, 2FA, etc.).
   * You will be redirected to the main page of Nexus, roles and permissions will be mapped with your account as configured.